Adler University: Campuses

-In addition to its main campus in downtown Chicago, Adler University also maintains a campus in Vancouver, British Columbia.
+The university's main campus is located downtown Chicago.

+Adler University also maintains a satellite campus in Vancouver, British Columbia and has been in Canada since the early 1970s (520 Seymour Street since 2022 and formerly at 1090 West Georgia Street) former clinical training base and official campus from 2005.
+The Vancouver campus focuses on Graduate Studies.

 Community partnerships

 Annually, Adler University students provide over 650,000 hours of community service.
 Adler University partners with more than 700 agencies to advance community health.
 Adler Community Health Services (ACHS) provides psychological services to under-served populations through its clinical training programs.

 ACHS training programs include the Adler Community Mental Health Doctoral Internship in Clinical Psychology as well as psychotherapy and diagnostic assessment externships, also known as clinical practica.
 The pre-doctoral internship at ACHS is accredited by the American Psychological Association (APA) and is a member of the Association of Psychology Post-doctoral and Internship Centers (APPIC).

 A distinctive feature of Adler's programs, the Community Service Practicum (CSP) is a requirement for all first-year students at the School.
 The CSP is unique non-clinical experience, meant to expose future practitioners to concepts of social justice and social change, and to instill in them the ethos and the skill set necessary to engage in socially responsible practice.